+Class schedules, catalogs, and bulletins which describe continuing education offerings are available upon request from Continuing Education Services, UNC.
 All rates quoted below are subject to a provision that the University reserves the right to change tuition, fees and other charges without notice.
-As with all state-supported institutions, the tuition rates are affected by legislative action which may not be finalized until late spring of any given year.
+As with all statesupported institutions, the tuition rates are affected by legislative action which may not be finalized until late spring of any given year.

 Revised information concerning tuition and fees may be available prior to registration.
-Contact the Student Resource Center, University Center, University Center, University of Northern Colorado, Greeley, Colorado 80639.
+Contact the Student Resource Center, University Center, University of Northern Colorado, Greeley, Colorado 80639.
 (303) 351-2796.

-ESTIMATED TUITION 1981-82 Colorado Resident (Effective June 1, 1981) Under- graduate Graduate 9 credit hours or less, tuition per credit hour 10-18 credit hours (full- \$ 23 \$ 24 time), total tuition (a) Tuition per credit hour 225 236 above 18 15 18 Non-Res Colo 9 credit hours or less, tuition per credit hour 10-18 credit hours (full- \$ 99 \$ 104 time), total tuition (a) Tuition per credit hour 988 1038 for each credit hour above 18 66 69 ESTIMATED FEES (b) All Stu idents 9 credit hours or less, fees per credit hour 10 or more credit hours: \$ 7 Student Service Fees Health Insurance (c) 68 46 Total COPIRG fee - • 14 2
+REQUIRED TUITION 1982 Colorado

+(Effective Fall, 1982) Under- graduate Graduate

+TUITION

+9 credit hours or less, tuition per credit hour 10-18 credit hours (full- \$ 28 \$ 29

+time), total tuition (a) Tuition per credit hour 278 293

+above 18 .
+19 20

+Non-Res Coloi

+9 credit hours or less, tuition per credit hour 10-18 credit hours (full- \$ 119 \$ 125

+time), total tuition (a) Tuition per credit hour 1186 1246

+for each credit hour above 18 79 83

+FEES (b) 9 credit hours or less, All Stu idents

+fees per credit hour \$ 8

+10 or more credit hours: Student Service Fees Health Insurance (c) 77 45

+Total \$1 22

+COPIRG fee (d) \$ 2

+(a) Each doctoral stur hont should check

 (a) Each doctoral student should check with the Dean of the Graduate School at each registration to assure that he or she registers for the doctoral dissertation hours in the most advantageous manner.
 A student may register for ten to eighteen hours, including dissertation hours, at the full-time tuition charge.
+Students who have not enrolled for the required number of dissertation hours will be charged per the above amounts at the time of graduation.

 (b) University, Student, and Health Services Fees are committed for the support of student activities programs, the Student Health Center, and the Student Representative Council.
-No part of these fees is remitted to those students who may not
+No part of these fees is remitted to those students who may not desire to make use of any or all of the privileges provided.
+Student Services Fees for full-time summer students may be set at a rate lower than the academic year.